 It’s easy going and a pleasure to walk around with glimpses of farmland and plenty of trees which also have name plates at their base.
 About half way round is a lookout which brings you out of the bush and gives a panoramic view of Carterton and the Wairarapa valley.
 The best bit is the birdsong - absolutely beautiful and so many different calls, trills and whistles, all without having to walk miles into the bush.

 The circuit track is an hour and there are two secondary tracks, Brow and Old Fence to stretch things out.
-A few up and down sections but mostly a fairly flat walk with beautiful Kahikatea, Matai and Kanuka throughout.
+They include a few up and down sections but are mostly a fairly flat walk with beautiful Kahikatea, Matai and Kanuka throughout.